EU regulatory compliance, NIS 2 and EU AI Act

 Article 21 security measures

-Key dates already in effect: Prohibited AI practice provisions applied from 6 February 2025.
+Key dates.
+Prohibited AI practice provisions applied from 2 February 2025.
 GPAI model obligations apply from 2 August 2025.
-Full high-risk AI system requirements — including conformity assessment — apply from 2 August 2026.
-Organisations deploying high-risk systems should be in active preparation now.
+Full high-risk AI system requirements, including conformity assessment, currently apply from 2 August 2026.
+The European Commission's Digital Omnibus on AI, published 19 November 2025, proposes to delay Annex III high-risk obligations by up to 16 months, conditional on the availability of harmonised standards.
+The proposal is under negotiation.
+Organisations deploying high-risk systems should continue active preparation against the current deadline while monitoring the Omnibus outcome.

 Multi-framework integration

-Most organisations facing NIS 2 also operate under other compliance obligations — GDPR, ISO 27001, TISAX, SOC 2, or the EU AI Act.
-AuditVantage designs integrated programs that map common controls across frameworks, reducing duplication and overall compliance costs.
+Most organisations facing NIS 2 also operate under other compliance obligations, GDPR, ISO 27001, TISAX, SOC 2, or the EU AI Act.
+AuditVantage® designs integrated programmes that map common controls across frameworks, reducing duplication and overall compliance costs.
 A single gap assessment can provide baseline coverage across multiple regulatory obligations, with framework-specific gap analysis conducted from that foundation.

 Ready to start?

 Book a discovery call.
-I will tell you whether NIS 2 applies to your organisation and what it requires.
+AuditVantage® will help you assess how NIS 2 likely applies to your organisation and where to focus preparation.

 Get in Touch

-AuditVantage provides advisory and implementation services only.
+AuditVantage® provides advisory and implementation services only.
+AuditVantage® is not a law firm; matters requiring legal advice or formal legal opinion are referred to qualified counsel.
 Formal conformity assessment under the EU AI Act is conducted by accredited Notified Bodies.
 NIS 2 compliance determinations depend on individual organisational circumstances.
-This page does not constitute legal advice.

 EU Regulation Timeline